PSRewired/RetroDNS/README.md

 # Example to foward all other requests to Google DNS
 *=dns://8.8.8.8
 ```
-which would allow you to define wildcards to any domain/subdomain for convenience.

 ### Running the app via the command line
 - Define any domains via the instructions above